inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>
 Default SQL Materializations
 - Table
-    - model is rebuilt as a table on each run
+    - the model is rebuilt as a table on each run
     - existing table is dropped and a new one is added in the schema that you are working in
     - newly added source data is not auto-added to the Tables you create
     - faster to query than a view
 - View
-    - model is rebuilt as a view on each run
+    - the model is rebuilt as a view on each run
     - will always contain the latest data records
 - Incremental
     - essentially a table